 · The Swarovskis cost about three times as much as the Nikons.

 The 12x50 ELs are not perfect, but they come close.
-Almost everything about them is class-leading and my only small gripe would be that their stray-light performance at night, whilst good, is not the best.
+Almost everything about them is class-leading and my only small gripe would be that their flare resistance at night, whilst good, is not the best.

 In every other way, these are a superb binocular and sufficiently better than my previous reference standard to make them a worthwhile upgrade if you can afford them.